Jason-Chamberlain/JavaScript-Projects/README.md

 #### **Project5_comparisons_type_coercion**

-    This project explained the basic concepts of types, type coercion and comparisons.
+    This project provided an explanation of the semantics of types in JavaScript, including discussions on type coercion and comparisons.
+Understanding the semantics of types, type coercion, and comparisons is essential for handling data and performing accurate comparisons in JavaScript programming.

     The following key topics were discussed:
         - typeof Operator